nomicness/nomicness/laws.md

 This rule takes precedence over every other rule determining the winner.

 **301.** For a user to be an eligible voter, they must cast a vote within 36 hours of the proposal.

+**302.** A proposal is adopted if and only if 2/3 of the votes cast were in favor of the proposal.
+The exception to this rule is if the final form of the proposal is submitted as a 5-7-5 Haiku, then the proposal only needs a simple majority (of votes cast) in its favor to be accepted.
+At least 2/3 of all active players must have participated in the vote, else the vote is void.
+Required numbers in this rule, such as "active players" and "votes needed to pass", are always rounded up to the nearest integer.